 The Name-of-the-Father offers a practical solution to a problem which would otherwise be the sit of some tremendous anxiety including feelings of paranoia and persecutions.
 The Name-of-the-Father is older than truth which itself comes second only to a primal need for safety.
 Any forms of explanation – itself a naming process – provides the means of assuaging the anxiety attached to a situation characterised by a lack of response from an all omnipotent and potentially persecuting (m)Other.
 It is only to the extent that we have faith in a Father or master figure that his rules and explanations function as a law whereby we can make sense of our world.

-Could the term ‘guarantee’ used here be regarded as also defining something else belonging to our age?
-If psychoanalysis shows us anything at all, it is that, besides everything else, our present-day society seems particularly marked by an anxiety caused by a profound lack of some specific signifiers people could have faith in.
-The risks of our society today is that those much needed Names-of-the-Father in relation to which we orient ourselves in life have dangerously been appropriated by some individuals in power who now deliver their own version of reality, the version of the father, or in French père-version.
+If psychoanalysis shows us anything at all, it is that, besides everything else, our present-day society seems particularly marked by an anxiety ultimately caused by a profound lack of some specific signifiers people feel they could have faith in.
+The risks of our society today is that those much needed ‘Names-of-the-Father(s)’ in relation to which we orient ourselves in life have dangerously been appropriated by some individuals in power who now deliver their own version of reality, a version of the father, or in French ‘père-version’.

-It seems only appropriate to leave the conclusion to Freud who, citing Le Bon in his Group Psychology (1940) writes:
+It seems only appropriate to conclude with Freud who, citing Le Bon in his Group Psychology (1940) writes:

 “Inclined as it is to all extremes, a group can only be excited by an excessive stimulus.
 Anyone who wishes to produce an effect upon it needs no logical adjustment in his argument; he must paint in the most forcible colours, he must exaggerate, and he must repeat the same things again and again” (p78)